-Officials find 2 monkeypox strains in US
+2 monkeypox strains in US suggest possible undetected spread

 Analysis from many more patients will be needed to determine how long monkeypox has been circulating in the U.S. and elsewhere, said Jennifer McQuiston of the Centers for Disease Control and Prevention.

 “I think it’s certainly possible that there could have been monkeypox cases in the United States that went under the radar previously, but not to any great degree,” she told reporters Friday.
+However, she added, “there could be community level transmission that is happening” in parts of U.S. where the virus has not yet been identified.

+The CDC said it is trying to increase its work on finding infections, and it’s likely more cases will be reported.

+The findings mean the outbreak likely will be difficult to contain, said Dr. Angela Rasmussen, a virologist at the University of Saskatchewan.

+It’s not clear how long infections have been happening, and where.
+Some infections may have been misdiagnosed as something else.

+“We don’t really have a good sense of how many cases there are out there,” Rasmussen said.

-Monkeypox typically begins with a flu-like illness and swelling of the lymph nodes, followed by a rash on the face and body.
-The disease is endemic in parts of Africa, where people have been infected through bites from rodents or small animals.
+Monkeypox is endemic in parts of Africa, where people have been infected through bites from rodents or small animals.
 It does not usually spread easily among people.

-Last month, cases began emerging in Europe and the United States.
+But last month, cases began emerging in Europe and the United States.
 Many — but not all — of those who contracted the virus had traveled internationally, and health officials in a growing number of countries are investigating.

 As of Friday, the U.S. had identified at least 20 cases in 11 states.
 Hundreds of other cases have been found in other countries, many apparently tied to sexual activity at two recent raves in Europe.